 Open versus Endoscopic Approach in Gall Bladder Surgery

-- The laparoscopic Cholecystectomy has clearly replaced the open surgery.
-This technique became gradually over years the gold standard procedure.
+- The laparoscopic Cholecystectomy has clearly replaced open surgery.
+This technique became gradually over the years the gold standard procedure.

-- It avoids big incisions which means no risk of incisional hernias, less pain, recovery time is shorter, in short time back to work and daily activity, cosmetically better, advantage for obese patients and as a keyhole surgery.
+- It avoids big incisions which means no risk of incisional hernias, less pain, recovery time is shorter, in short time back to work and daily activity, cosmetically better, advantageous for obese patients and as a keyhole surgery.

 - The patient will be either on the same day discharged or on the next day.
-The role of Laparoscopic Cholecystectomy in treatment of acute cholecystitis is still to some surgeons controversial.
+The role of Laparoscopic Cholecystectomy in the treatment of acute cholecystitis is still to some surgeons controversial.

-The open surgery is nevertheless always an option if laparoscopic surgery cannot be done safely for example because of unclear anatomy due to peritonitis cause by perforation sometimes there are complications related to access to abdominal cavity, cardiovascular or respiratory diseases.
+Open surgery is nevertheless always an option if laparoscopic surgery cannot be done safely for example because of unclear anatomy due to peritonitis caused by perforation or sometimes there are complications related to access to the abdominal cavity, cardiovascular or respiratory diseases.
 This will necessitate the conversion to open surgery.
 It is not a technical failure if a surgeon decides to convert to open surgery.